NeLy-EPFL/flygym/doc/source/tutorials/olfaction.rst

         marker_size=0.3,
     )

-Let’s put a fly in it.
-As before, we will run a few iterations so it stablizes on the ground.
+Let’s place our fly in the arena.
+As before, we will run a few iterations to allow it to stand on the ground in a stable manner.

 .. code-block:: ipython3
    :linenos: